 How To Fly With A Baby

 I often get asked my top tips on how to fly with a baby.
-Whereas other posts of mine cover all the tips from booking to arrival, and information on particular stages you may be at, these tips are for those of you that have arrived on this page, not had a chance to look around the site but have booked your flight with an infant and then gone ok now what?
+Whereas other posts of mine cover ALL the tips from booking to arrival, and information on particular stages you may be at, these tips are for those of you that have arrived on this page, not had a chance to look around the site but have booked your flight with an infant and then gone ok now what?

 First of all, please let me reassure you, this is the easiest time!
 If you are flying with a toddler, then it gets a bit trickier as they are lot more mobile, and require a lot more entertainment.